Skip to main content

 How Tenor Affects Forward Pricing

-Longer tenors produce larger forward premiums because there is more time for the interest rate differential between EUR and USD to accumulate.
+Longer tenors produce larger forward premiums because there is more time for the interest rate differential between the base and quote currencies to accumulate.

 Assume EUR/USD spot = 1.08000 and a forward rate of 1.5% annualized: